How Worldwide Express Partners for SMB Success

-When should you use air freight?
+When should you use air freight shipping service?

 Cargo and passenger air freight

-Air freight forwarders put shipments on cargo and passenger planes, but shipment criteria differs based on the vessel.
-Airlines place restrictions on the types materials (hazardous chemicals, etc.) they'll put on passenger planes, so check with carriers before booking.
+Air freight forwarders put shipments on cargo and passenger planes, but shipment criteria differ based on the vessel.
+Airlines place restrictions on the types of materials (hazardous chemicals, etc.) they'll put on passenger planes, so check with carriers before booking.
 Passenger planes store cargo below deck, reducing the vertical limits of materials by as much as half compared to cargo planes.
 Weight restrictions on passenger planes come from the occupancy rate of each flight, leading to more restrictions on weight limits or potential fees for exceeding limitations.

-While it might easier to book your freight on cargo planes based on the weight and dimensions, these birds take to the skies less often than passenger flights.
+While it might be easier to book your international freight on cargo planes based on the weight and dimensions, these birds take to the skies less often than passenger flights.
 While an airline may send two or three passenger planes to major cities every day, there might only be one cargo flight.
 For those with truly unique requirements, some airlines offer partial or full cargo charter services.

-- Book with as much notice as possible.
+- Book air freight forwarding services with as much notice as possible.
 Even though it's a rush on your end, air freight forwarders have set flight schedules and capacity already in motion.
 With ground shipments, you can get away with as little as a few hours of notice.
 But with air freight, your best bet is to notify the carrier the morning of your booking at a minimum and be specific about pickup locations.
 Typically, cargo flights head out in late afternoons or early evenings, giving you only a few hours to get packages prepped and out the door.